 I was born in India but I’ve lived in Singapore all my life.
-After completing my Bachelor’s degree in London, the conventional options would have been to further my education in the US or to stay in the UK.
-But instead, I decided to apply for the MA Government programme in IDC Herzliya in Israel.
+After completing my Bachelor’s degree in London, I furthered my education in Israel.

-For most of my life, I’ve taken the safe, “tried and tested” path.
-But I’ve come to realise that success and innovation cannot be achieved through formulaic living.
-Day by day, I’m trying to learn how to embrace risk in a sensible manner – which is difficult for a risk-averse person like me.
+For most of my life, I’ve taken the tried-and-tested path.
+But I’ve realised that success and innovation cannot be achieved through formulaic living.
+Day by day, I’m learning to embrace risk in a sensible manner.

-That’s why I came to Israel – to be like the young chick that falls off its nest to learn how to fly.
-I’ve had a tremendously fascinating experience so far, and there’s still more to explore.
-The out-of-classroom learning experience has been invaluable – something I would have missed if I had gone to the US.
-Sometimes, even the most mundane activity seems like an adventure, like jostling with old Israeli grandmothers in the supermarket, bargaining with Arab salesmen in the Old City of Jerusalem, or arguing with the landlord about utility bills.
+That’s why I chose to study in Israel – to be like the young chick that falls out of its nest to fly.
+The out-of-classroom learning experience was truly invaluable.
+Even the most mundane activity seemed like an adventure, like jostling with old Israeli grandmothers in the supermarket, bargaining with Arab salesmen in the Old City of Jerusalem, or arguing with the landlord about utility bills.
 Add to that the fun of balancing English, Hebrew, and Arabic, and you’ve got a real balagan of an experience!

-My response to all these perplexing questions is to focus less on taking sides and to focus more on understanding narratives and searching for answers.
+During my stint in Israel, my response to these perplexing questions was to focus less on taking sides and more on understanding narratives and searching for answers.
 I hope I succeeded in this.
 You can be the judge of that.